Small modular reactors

 Whatever the type and size of reactor, the safety of people and the environment must be ensured.
 Small nuclear power plants must also be shown to meet the safety objectives set out in the regulation.
 However, there may be differences in the suitability and application of the more detailed technical requirements between small nuclear power plants and existing large nuclear power plants.

 The management of nuclear waste is part of safe use of nuclear energy.
-Finland is the first country in the world to build a final nuclear waste disposal facility.
+Finland is the first country in the world to build a final disposal facility for spent nuclear fuel.
 Similar nuclear waste disposal solutions will also work for water-cooled small reactors.
 No solutions are yet available for the disposal of spent fuel from other types of reactors.

 Safety must always be assessed on a case-by-case basis